-- Obtain and publish for the use of courts and appraisers throughout the state, tables showing the average expectancy of life and values of annuities. - Disseminate information concerning the insurance laws of this state. - Provide assistance to members of the public in obtaining information about insurance products and in resolving complaints involving insurers and other licensees.

-www.insurance.wa.gov

-- 3) Examination of Records...
-(48.03.010-020, 284-03-005, 015, 030) The Commissioner must establish the Examinations Department headed by a Chief Examiner who has the responsibility of monitoring the insurers' financial status. - The Chief Examiner must examine each insurance company holding a certificate of authority at least every five years, but may examine at any time, and also has the responsibility for licensing applicants and checking their qualifications. - The Commissioner may elect to accept and rely on an audit report made by an independent certified public accountant for the insurer in the course of that part of the commissioner's examination. - The commissioner may examine at any time the books and records of any producer, surplus lines broker or adjuster. - If the commissioner finds the accounts to be inadequate, or improperly kept or posted, they may employ experts to rewrite, post or balance them at the expense of the person being examined.
+- Obtain and publish for the use of courts and appraisers throughout the state, tables showing the average expectancy of life and values of annuities. - Disseminate information concerning the insurance laws of this state. - Provide assistance to members of the public in obtaining information about insurance products and in resolving complaints involving insurers and other licensees. - www.insurance.wa.gov - 3) Examination of Records...
+(48.03.010-020, 284-03-005, 015, 030) The Commissioner must establish the Examinations Department headed by a Chief Examiner who has the responsibility for monitoring the insurers' financial status. - The Chief Examiner must examine each insurance company holding a certificate of authority at least every five years but may examine at any time, and also has the responsibility for licensing applicants and checking their qualifications. - The Commissioner may elect to accept and rely on an audit report made by an independent certified public accountant for the insurer in the course of that part of the commissioner's examination. - The commissioner may examine at any time the books and records of any producer, surplus lines broker or adjuster

 Public Access to Records...
 (284-03-005, 015,030) The Insurance Commissioner must allow public access to records by appointing a Public Records Officer.
+The officer must be located in the Commissioner's Office and will be responsible for implementing the laws.
+Hours for inspection are Monday through Friday 8-5.
 The officer must help individuals by accepting written requests for information, helping obtain the appropriate description of the records, and assisting the public.
 The Public Records Act provides that a number of types of documents are exempt from public inspection and copying.